Pete Burns: Death, funeral and legacy

 Burns died in London following a sudden cardiac arrest on 23 October 2016, at the age of 57.
-Burns was due to appear on the British talk show Loose Women to promote the Sophisticated Boom Box MMXVI box set on 24 October, the day after he died, but pulled out the week prior due to "ill health".
-In May 2016, Burns had previously sparked concerns when he was seen in public appearing bloated and dishevelled.
+Burns was due to appear on the British talk show Loose Women on 24 October to promote the Sophisticated Boom Box MMXVI box set, but pulled out the week prior due to "ill health".
+In May 2016, Burns had sparked concerns when he was seen in public appearing bloated and dishevelled.

 People who paid tribute to him after his death included Boy George, who described Burns as "one of our great true eccentrics", Scissor Sisters frontman Jake Shears, who described Burns as a "true original, a treasure of a human being" and former MP George Galloway, who had appeared with him on Celebrity Big Brother and said Burns was "a cross between Oscar Wilde and Dorothy Parker... you don't get more brilliant than that."

 Soft Cell musician Marc Almond tweeted: "We've had some mad times with Pete but he was a one off creation, a fabulous, fantastic, brilliant creature and always sweet to me."
 Joe Musker, a former Dead or Alive drummer, told BBC Radio 5 Live: "He was the ace face in Liverpool.
 He was just so flamboyant and just right out there with his dress and that.
 He always looked absolutely amazing and it was a pleasure to work with him."

 On 29 October, the opening celebrity dance routine for BBC's Strictly Come Dancing was performed to "You Spin Me Round (Like a Record)".
 After the number, hosts Claudia Winkleman and Tess Daly paid tribute to Burns and sent their condolences to his family.
-Boy George paid for the costs of his funeral, despite the two artists' rivalry during their parallel music careers, and the fact that Burns accused him of appropriating his image.
+Boy George paid for the costs of his funeral, despite the two artists' rivalry during their parallel music careers, and that Burns accused him of appropriating his image.

 In 2023, "You Spin Me Round (Like a Record)" was covered by Netta as part of the Eurovision Song Contest 2023 tribute to music from Liverpool.
 On New Year's Eve 2023, English media personality and presenter of Big Brother's Bit on the Side, Rylan Clark, sang the song in a duet with Rick Astley, and danced with him, on Astley's BBC One New Year's Eve special.

 In 2024, previously unseen photographs of Burns were put on display in an exhibition entitled Total Stranger in his hometown of Port Sunlight.
 Photographer and former Dead or Alive manager Francesco Mellina said the display was "a tribute to Pete and his career".
 Jean Milton, curator of the exhibition and Director of Heritage at Port Sunlight Village Trust, said: "This exhibition will hopefully bring Pete to a whole new audience and inspire a new generation to be true to who they are and not be afraid to create their own path."